-March is International Women’s Month (yes, I said month!).
-The women of Restore Humanity believe this should be celebrated and the best way to do so is for each of us to look at other women and find out what they really need--and then find effective ways to help provide it.
-Here in the US our focus tends to be on the necessity for our equality, respect and opportunity, and rightfully so!
+The women of Restore Humanity believe the best way to celebrate International Women's Day is for each of us to look at other women and find out what they really need--and then find effective ways to help provide it.
+Here in the US our focus tends to be on the necessity for our equality, respect, and opportunity--and rightfully so!
 However, we are remiss if we fail to notice the huge chasm between groups of women when it comes to more basic needs.
 And what could be more basic, or more of a woman’s issue than our periods?
-AH!
-Yes I said it.
-It’s nothing to be ashamed of ladies.
-Half of the world’s population deals with this one week out of every month, so we should be able to talk about it.

-In 2012, I met with the girl students at Sirembe Secondary School (In Kenya) to talk about life and being a girl.
+In 2012 I met with the girl students at Sirembe Secondary School (In Kenya) to talk about life and being a girl.
 At some point our discussion turned to the issue of schoolgirls having sex with older men, which is a problem for many reasons, not the least of which is the rapid spread of HIV.
-I asked them why girls were doing this and the first answer I got was “they do it to get money to buy things like maxi-pads.”
+I asked them why girls were doing this and the first answer I got was “they do it to get money to buy things like maxi pads.”
 My jaw hit the floor.
 As I was leaving I asked them if there was one thing that I could do to help them, what would it be?
-Unanimously they said “Please buy us max-pads.”
+Unanimously they said “Please buy us maxi pads.”

-Since then Restore Humanity has provided maxi-pads for the girls at Sirembe Secondary School, even as their population has quadrupled.
-Last year there were 325 girls and now it is closer to 380.
-While getting them pads was the most important thing, the impact on the environment was always in the back of my mind.
-The plastic in maxi-pads is non-biodegradable which means they stay in landfills for about 800 years!
-So if we buy pads for 380 girls each month, and if each girl uses that pack of 12 every month, that is 4,560 pads thrown away each month, and 54,720 per year from just one high school in rural Kenya!
-(432 million pads are disposed of each month globally)
+Since then Restore Humanity has provided maxi pads for the girls at Sirembe Secondary School, even as their population has continued to grow rapidly.
+When we first started there were less than 50 girls at the secondary school and now there are 645!
+While getting them pads was the most important thing, the impact on the environment was always in the back of our mind.
+The plastic in maxi pads is non-biodegradable which means they stay in landfills for about 800 years!
+So if we buy pads for 645 girls each month, and if each girl uses that pack of 12 every month, that is 7,740 pads thrown away each month and 92,880 per year from just one high school in rural Kenya!
+(432 million pads are disposed of each month globally).

-The good news is we have found another way!
-A company called Thinx here in the US that makes underwear for your period (check them out, they are amazing) ---** for every pair you buy, they give to a social business in Uganda called Afripads.
-Afripads makes reusable maxi-pads that last for an entire year and they are amazing!
-They employ 170 people in Uganda and upwards of 95% of them are women, in all levels of the business.
-They partner with nonprofits and women’s groups and have reached almost 1 million women and girls with their products.
+The good news last year was that we found another way!
+An incredible social business in Uganda called Afripads makes reusable maxi pads that last for an entire year and they are amazing!
+They employ close to 200 people in Uganda and upwards of 95% of them are women (in all levels of the business).
+They partner with nonprofits and women’s groups and have reached over a million women and girls with their products.

-A packet of Afripads contains 3 daytime pads and 1 nighttime pad and a storage bag.
+A packet of Afripads contains 3 daytime pads and 1 night time pad and a storage bag.
 This packet costs around $5 and it lasts for an entire year.
-I tested them out myself on this past trip and asked my fellow staff ladies to do the same and everyone loved them!
+I have tested them out myself and feedback from all the girls last year was all positive!
 They are really comfortable, they actually work really well, and they’re also really easy to wash and take care of!
-We were spending about $1 per girl (for a 12 pack of pads), per month ($12 per year), but now we will be spending only $5 per year.
-It is more of a cost upfront but the return on investment is worth it on so many fronts!
+There are so many reasons why we love this program and here are just a few:

-We support a social business, in Africa that employs almost 170 women.
+3. We support a social business in Africa that employs almost 200 women.